 JI, DEV, DEVI, BHAGAVAN: In parts of India, ji is a term of respect added to some words, particularly names.
 Thus, for example, Jiddu Krishhamurti is sometimes referred to as Krishnaji, and Neem Karoli Baba as Babaji.
 Also, a seeker might refer to his or her guru as guruji (or, more likely, Guruji).
 Similarly, the suffix dev (from deva, meaning “shining one”; compare “deus” in Latin) may be used in reference to someone who has Realized God, or a Teacher.
 Thus, for example, Gurudev.
 Similarly, Devi is used in conjunction with the names of goddesses and female Teachers, as “Sarada Devi”.
 Bhagavan, sometimes bhagwan, is an epithet for God, meaning the exalted or most holy One.
 In India, seekers sometimes refer to or address their Teacher as Bhagavan or Sri Bhagavan.
 See also Swami, Maharaj.

 JIHAD, ISLAM: Jihad is an Arabic word meaning exertion, struggle, or strife.
 In Islam, jihad is the struggle for the faith.
 It can manifest on the outer, as holy war, or on the inner, as the spiritual process.
 The latter is known as the Great Jihad.
 Note that the Arabic word ISLAM means submission or surrender to the Will of God, which is the very essence, the means and the end, of every True path or tradition.
 Thus, for each of us, the true jihad or holy war is our struggle against accepting God and Truth (not to mention, ourselves) as It Is and not as we would have them be.
 Happily, this is a conflict God always wins.
 See “The Great Jihad” in The Quiet Room, also Qur’an (Koran), and Muhammad.
+For a consideration of the word Allah, see here.
 A website with information about Islam is Islam 101.
 See also Hadj, Five Pillars.

 JIVANMUKTA: From Sanskrit meaning “one who is liberated while still alive,” Jivanmukta refers to a seeker who has achieved Self-Realization, and is no longer bound by the egoic self-perception/illusion “I am me, and you aren’t” but is instead actively aware of identity with and as the Supreme (God) not only of himself/herself but of all apparent others and everything else as well, all the while continuing in the physical body.
 Such a One is Sri Ramana Maharshi.